jamesorlakin/PSCCompanion/README.md

+# This is a version of PSC Companion with minor tweaks to allow the use of Expo for a cheap (free!) and easy distribution method on iOS.
+Use the `exp` command line tool and the publish command to update.
+Merge changes from master into this branch and remove native dependencies if necessary.

+---

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).